RULES OF THE SUPER RANDONNÉES

 Each rider must be self-sufficient.
 Support vehicules, even occasionally, are totally forbidden, on the course and at the control places.
 Each rider is considered to be on a personal ride.
 The ACP cannot and does not accept responsibility for any accidents that may occur during a Super Randonnée.
 The rider must ride in accordance with all applicable traffic regulations and obey all traffic signals.
 Riders must follow the route of the Super Randonnée.
 The organizer provides a detailed cue sheet (road book) indicating the location of the control places, and GPS-files.
 Those who have registered as Randonneurs must start from the official starting point.
 As Tourists, they can choose any other starting point on the cue sheet.
 Bikes must be equipped with front and rear lights attached firmly to the bike.
 During hours of darkness or other low-light conditions (rain, fog, etc.), lights must be turned on and a high-visibility vest must be worn, as requested by the French traffic law.
 Backup lighting system and headlamp are strongly recommended.
 It is recommended to wear an approved helmet, light-colored clothes, and to carry a survival blanket and a cell phone.

+By registering for the Super Randonnée, the participants declare on their honor that they are in sufficient physical condition to complete the course chosen, and to have read the safety instructions.
 Each rider must contact the organizer and send the registration fee at least 30 days before the intended ride.
 The riders can cancel their registration by sending back their SR card.
 A card is valid until the participant has started.
 If he or she starts and abandons, the card is no longer valid for another attempt.
 In the Randonneur option, riders must declare a starting date and time at registration.
 It is possible to change the date and time after registration by informing the organizer of the new date and time, but only up to at least a week before the start.
 In the Tourist option, riders do not have to specify a start date.
 However, if they plan to start from another point than the official starting point, they must notify the organizer of their starting point.

 Control and Homologation